lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-1/README.md

 6. **Integration Testing**: Test SVID generation with SovereignAttestation using the steps above

-7. **Kubernetes Testing**: ⚠️ **PENDING** - Kubernetes integration is pending resolution of CSI driver image pull issues.
-See [k8s-integration/README.md](k8s-integration/README.md) for details.
-The Python app demo provides a working alternative.
+7. **Kubernetes Testing**: ⚠️ **INCOMPLETE - PENDING** - Kubernetes integration is incomplete and pending resolution of:
+   - CSI driver image pull issues (403 Forbidden)
+   - Production pattern end-to-end testing
+   - See [k8s-integration/README.md](k8s-integration/README.md) for detailed status and known issues
+   - **Recommended**: Use the Python app demo (`python-app-demo/`) for a fully working Phase 1 demonstration

 ## References